keboola/connection-docs/tutorial/onboarding/governance-guide/index.md

 employed.
 In instances where organizations operate with a limited number of projects, a straightforward approach involves integrating the Telemetry Data connector within one of the existing projects.

-**Enabling Organization Mode in Telemetry Data Source:**
+**Enabling Organization mode in the Telemetry Data data source connector:**
-To activate the Organization mode within the Telemetry data source, kindly reach out to our Support team or directly contact your Account Manager.
-They will ensure that this specific option is enabled for your account, allowing you to leverage Telemetry data in an organizational context.
+To activate the Organization mode within the Telemetry Data connector, kindly reach out to our Support team or directly contact your account manager.
+They will ensure that this specific option is enabled for your account, allowing you to leverage telemetry data in an organizational context.

 #### Activity center
 The activity center represents an advanced feature within the Telemetry Data connector, accessible to customers with the Activity Center add-on included in their